-Gold held in a safety deposit box, artwork, interests in a social security, social insurance or other similar program, and personally owned real estate do not constitute specified foreign financial assets.
+Gold held in a safety deposit box, artwork, interests in social security, social insurance or other similar programs, and personally owned real estate do not constitute specified foreign financial assets.

 However, gold held by a custodian, interests in foreign trusts, foreign estates, foreign pension plans, and foreign deferred compensation plans do constitute a specified foreign financial asset.

 Real estate held in a trust or other entity is not reportable by the individual.
 However, an interest in a foreign trust or foreign entity is reportable on separate tax returns which are then identified as filed on the FATCA form.
 Additional stock issued by a foreign corporation is a specified foreign financial asset.